ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 ### Running Script

-- In a terminal, make sure you are in `springboot-keycloak-mongodb-testcontainers` root folder
+- In a terminal, make sure you are inside the `springboot-keycloak-mongodb-testcontainers` root folder

 - Run the following script to configure `Keycloak` for `book-service` application
   ```